-It explains that we must be careful not to follow ungodly leaders or give leaders.
-We're called to respect leaders in the church, but we still must test their teaching with God's Word to make sure we don't get mislead.
+It explains that we must be careful not to follow ungodly leaders.
+We're called to respect leaders in the church, but we still must test their teaching with God's Word to make sure we aren't mislead.

 The two examples below give us more insight into godly and ungodly "following."